Helltux/echo42null/HACKER-STYLE-DOCS.md

 2. IntelliJ IDEA dark theme color scheme
 3. A crosshair cursor that follows the mouse
 4. Custom text selection color matching the theme
+5. Glitch effect for the site title
-5. Popup functionality that can be triggered from markdown files
+6. Popup functionality that can be triggered from markdown files
-6. Styled content blocks with borders similar to popups
+7. Styled content blocks with borders similar to popups

 ## Crosshair Cursor